napiany/custom-openwrt/README.md

 - `git config pull.rebase true`
 - `./scripts/feeds update -a -f`
 - `./scripts/feeds install -a -f`
-- copy in the config from the latest build here, name it .config
+- Copy in the config for the device as .config
 - `git apply patches/*.patch`
 - `make menuconfig` Make changes, save and exit
 - `make download -j4`